hsf-training/hsf-training-singularity-webpage/_episodes/04-building-containers.md

 > ## Notes on shared file systems like AFS
 > Avoid using the [`AFS` (Andrew File System)](https://en.wikipedia.org/wiki/Andrew_File_System) and possibly other shared file systems
-> as sandbox directory, asa these systems can lead to permission issues.
+> as sandbox directory, as these systems can lead to permission issues.
 > In particular, this applies to your home directory on [`lxplus`](https://cern.service-now.com/service-portal?id=service_element&name=lxplus-service).
 > Instead, make sure to use the local file system by creating a folder in `/tmp/`: `mkdir /tmp/$USER`.
 > Then, replace `myCentOS7` in the previous (and next) command with `/tmp/$USER/myCentOS7`.